openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/python/docs/paths/pet_find_by_status/get.md

 Set the available servers by defining your used servers in ApiConfiguration.server_info Then select your server by setting a server index in ApiConfiguration.server_index_info or by passing server_index in to the endpoint method.
-- these servers are specific to this endpoint
+- these servers are specific to this "/pet/findByStatus" path
 - defaults to server_index=0, server.url = https://path-server-test.petstore.local/v2

 server_index | Class | Description